 However, during the Meiji period (1868-1912), the government abolished Buddhism and separated Shinto and Buddhism.

-The new government promoted the construction of a centralized state centering on the emperor.
-It designated Shinto as the state religion, also known as State Shinto.
+The new government promoted the construction of a centralized state centered on the emperor.
+It designated Shinto, also known as State Shinto, as the state religion.

 However, people continue to be familiar with and respect shrines for seasonal events, celebrations, and daily expressions of gratitude, regardless of what politics dictates.

-While people are free to make wishes, it is a place to express their daily gratitude to the gods in essence.
+While people are free to make wishes, the temple is a place where they express their daily gratitude to the gods.

 Many people also visit shrines for various prayers, Hatsumode (New Year’s visits), weddings, and other annual events.

-In this way, shrines serve as reminders to express gratitude, which we tend to forget in our daily lives, and to return the good customs to our daily lives through ceremonies such as misogi at a hand-watering fountain.
+In this way, shrines serve as reminders to express gratitude, which we tend to forget daily, and to return the good customs to our daily lives through ceremonies such as misogi at a hand-watering fountain.

 There are various theories, but the oldest shrine is said to be Ohmiwa Jinja (Shinto Shrine), founded by the deity Okuninushi no Kami.
-Therefore, the date of its foundation was the age of the gods.
+Therefore, its foundation date was the age of the gods.

 Located in Miwa, Sakurai City, Nara Prefecture, Miwa Mountain is the deity of Ohmiwa Jinja.